n6ls0n/learn-opengl-playground/README.md

 - OpenGL stores all its depth information in a z-buffer also known as a depth buffer.
 GLFW automatically creates such a buffer for you (just like it has a color-buffer that stores the colors of the output image)

 - The depth is stored within each fragment (as the fragment's z value) and whenever the fragment wants to output its color, OpenGL compares its depth values with the z-buffer.
 If the current fragment is behind the other fragment, it is discarded, otherwise it is overwritten.
 This process is called **Depth Testing** and is done automatically by OpenGL

+#### *Camera*

+- When Camera/View Space is talked about, it means we're talking about all the vertex coordinates as seen from the camera's perspective as the origin of the scene.
+The View Matrix transforms all the world coordinates into the view coordinates that are relative to the camera's position and direction.

+- To define a camera, we need its position in world space, the direction it's looking at, a vector pointing to the right and a vector pointing upwards from the camera.

+- In effect, a coordinate system is being created with 3 perpendicular axes with the camera's position as the origin

+- With matrices, if you define a coordinate space using 3 perpendicular axes, you can create a matrix with those 3 axes plus a translation vector and then you can transform any vector to that coordinate space by multiplying it with this matrix.
+That is exactly what the  **LookAt** matrix does

+- Euler angles are 3 values that can represent any rotation in 3D

+- They are:
+  1. Pitch: This is the angle that depicts how much we're looking up or down
+  2. Yaw: This represents the magnitude we are looking to the left or right
+  3. Roll: This represents how much the body is rolling around a fixed axis

 ### Lighting